 Plastic Check Valves

-A plastic check valve, like all check valves, prevents backflow by allowing process streams such as water, corrosives, compressed air, liquid metal, hydraulic fluid, fuel, gasoline, syrup, acids, adhesives, slurry and sludge, to name a few, to flow freely in a downstream direction while simultaneously sealing itself should the direction of flow reverse.
+A plastic check valve, like all check valves, prevents backflow by allowing process streams such as water, corrosives, compressed air, liquid metal, hydraulic fluid, fuel, gasoline, syrup, acids, adhesives, slurry, and sludge to flow freely in a downstream direction while simultaneously sealing itself should the direction of flow reverse.
 Plastic check valves provide this security with relatively simple devices.
-The body of the valve is a molded, extruded or die cast cylindrical element that is placed midstream in the plumbing.
+The body of the valve is a molded, extruded, or die-cast cylindrical element that is placed midstream in the plumbing.
 Because they require no external activation or actuation mechanism, these non return valves are easily installed into pre-existing pipeline configurations.
 The body holds in place a ring-like plastic element known as the seat.
 This extends from the inner walls toward the center-line of the pipe but does not fully close.
 A plugging mechanism, such as a piston or ball rests in the seat.
 Another plugging device is a swinging disk.
-When pressure is great enough, and going in the desired direction, the stopper is lifted away from the seat of the valve opening the gap to allow process stream to flow freely downstream.
+When pressure is great enough and going in the desired direction, the stopper is lifted away from the seat of the valve, opening the gap to allow the process stream to flow freely downstream.
 Reverse flow inversely pushes the plug back into the hole, creating an air tight seal that will not be opened again until forward flow pressure is greater than the back pressure.

 Factors to Consider When Purchasing Plastic Check Valves